Kevin-Prince Boateng

-Kevin-Prince Boateng (/de/; born 6 March 1987) is a football manager and former player who is the coach of the Australian national team in socca.
+Kevin-Prince Boateng (/de/; born 6 March 1987) is a football manager and former player.

 Coming through the youth system, Boateng began his career at Hertha BSC, before joining Tottenham Hotspur in England.
 After a short loan spell with Borussia Dortmund, Boateng moved to Portsmouth.
 In 2010 he joined Serie A side AC Milan, winning both the league and Supercoppa Italiana titles in his first season.
 Boateng left Milan after three seasons, returning to Germany joining Schalke 04.
 In January 2016 he returned to Milan, remaining for six months, before moving to Spanish club Las Palmas.
 Boateng made his third return to Germany in 2017, playing for Eintracht Frankfurt, before joining Italian side Sassuolo.
 After a short loan to Barcelona, with whom he won a La Liga title, he moved back to Italy, joining Fiorentina.
 In January 2020 he was sent on a six-month loan to Turkish side Beşiktaş, and in September 2020 he moved to Monza.

-Boateng represented his country of birth internationally at youth level; he opted to represent Ghana at senior level 15 times between 2010 and 2014—scoring two goals—and represented them at the 2010 and 2014 FIFA World Cups.
+Boateng represented his country of birth, Germany, internationally at youth level; he opted to represent Ghana at senior level 15 times between 2010 and 2014—scoring two goals—and represented them at the 2010 and 2014 FIFA World Cups.

+Early life and education

+Kevin-Prince Boateng was born on 6 March 1987 in Berlin, West Germany.
+He grew up in Wedding.
+His mother, Christine Rahn, is German and his father is from Ghana.
+Boateng stated that his father abandoned him in childhood and his mother raised five children.

+Boateng is the older, paternal half-brother of fellow professional footballer Jérôme Boateng.
+He is the nephew of Yaw Boateng Gyan, a former national organiser of the National Democratic Congress political party in Ghana.